KennyOliver/FlavorLang/README.md

 ## Tokenizer

+The FlavorLang tokenizer is responsible for breaking down source code into its fundamental components, known as tokens.
+These tokens serve as the input for the parser and play a crucial role in interpreting and executing FlavorLang programs.

+### Tokenizer Overview

 | Token Type | Examples                       | Description                                         |
 | ---------- | ------------------------------ | --------------------------------------------------- |
 | KEYWORD    | `scran`, `prep`, `serve`, `if` | Reserved keywords in the language.                  |